-- 1. Open the file All Through The Night.rpp and save it as All Through The Night MASTER.RPP. - 2.
+- Open the file All Through The Night.rpp and save it as All Through The Night MASTER.RPP. - 2.
 Pan the two guitar tracks roughly 40% left and 40% right respectively.
 Pan the Bouzouki about 15% left, the Vox around 10% right.
 Quickly adjust the volume levels for each track to suit, especially to avoid clipping in the Master.
-Save the file. - 3.
-View the Mixer and enable the options to Show FX inserts when size permits and Show sends when size permits. - 4.
-Make sure your Speakers and Headphones are each connected to different paired sound card outputs. - 5.
-Right click over the ROUTING button in the Master and make sure that output is directed both to your speakers and to your headphone amp. - 6.
+Save the file. - View the Mixer and enable the options to Show FX inserts when size permits and Show sends when size permits. - 4.
+Make sure your Speakers and Headphones are each connected to different paired sound card outputs.

+- Right click over the ROUTING button in the Master and make sure that output is directed both to your speakers and to your headphone amp. - 6.
 To create the required channels, left click on the ROUTING button for the Master Track and set the number of channels to 4 (as shown, right). - 7.
 Assign the output of channels 1/2 to your studio speakers and 3/4 to your headphones.
-Your settings should appear similar, but of course not identical, to those shown here.
+Your settings should appear similar, but of course not identical, to those shown here. - 8.
+Play the song.
+For now, it should be heard over the speakers, but your headphones should still be silent.